 - Milling and Repaving: In April and May, we will mill and repave along the project area.
 Milling on South Main Street will take place overnight.
 Milling on North Main Street will take place during the daytime.

-- South Section Road Diet Pilot and Evaluation: From late-April to mid-August, the South Section road diet pilot will be in place.
+- Road Diet Pilot and Evaluation: The road diet pilot will be in place from Spring 2020 through Winter 2020/2021.
 During this time, we will conduct observations and analysis to evaluate the impacts to safety and operations.

-- Determine and Install Final Pavement Markings: From August through October, we will determine and install final pavement markings.
-The final pavement markings will be installed overnight.
+- Determine and Install Final Pavement Markings: After we announce final lane configurations in March 2021, we will complete final resurfacing work in April and May.
+The final pavement markings will be installed overnight in June 2021.

 Public Outreach and Involvement